paullu-teach/C275.CPP.Intro.Labs.2022/ID/wqi3/labs/Lab07QuadrantSelection/README.md

 # Lab 07 - Quadarant Selection

+This lab can be found [here](https://open.kattis.com/problems/quadrant) if you would like to give it a try yourself.

 ## Goal

 The goal of this lab is to output the quadrant of the given coordinates.